tristan-evans-od/rhcsa-notes/security.md

 * The first bit in the permissions set in a file listing represents the special permission bits.

+Special permissions mean different things on files and directories:

 | Special Permission | On an Executable File                                                    | On a Directory                                                                    |
 |--------------------|--------------------------------------------------------------------------|-----------------------------------------------------------------------------------|
 | SUID               | The effective user ID of the process is that of the file upon execution  | No effect.                                                                        |